Aavkd/Space_Exploration/docs/rpg-design-vision.md

 - **Ancient Ascended**: Civilizations that reached singularity long ago.
 Archaeological traces exist.
 Possibly dormant, possibly watching.
 - **Recursive AIs**: Active.
 Present.
 Agenda unknown.
 May have emerged from a collapsed Tier 3 civilization's infrastructure.

+### Tier Fluidity (Locked)

+**Tiers are runtime simulation states, not fixed world properties.** Any civilization can ascend or descend at any time based on simulation events.
+This is a first-class mechanic.

+- Named system dominant tiers are **starting states only** — they will shift during a playthrough
+- Tier transition is triggered by: scientific breakthroughs, war damage, Tier 4 intervention, player action (pre and post ascension), pillage, collapse, or deliberate regression
+- The simulation must support tier transitions as data mutations on civilization entities
+- See [worldbuilding.md — Tier Fluidity](worldbuilding.md) for full trigger table

 ---

 ## 3. World Architecture